 As with FedEx routes, you would need to hire the drivers to run the deliveries each day if you want the business to run passively.

 If you want to learn more about this passive income opportunity, check out my beginner’s guide to buying a bread route.

-So there you have it – seven great franchise business ideas (and two bonus ideas) that can generate passive income.
+So there you have it – nine great franchise business ideas (and two bonus ideas) that can generate passive income.